i-on-project/core/docs/access_control/Http_Exchanges.md

 In the beta version this endpoint is only available to whom possesses the correct token with the scope "issue".

-This "issue" token is created during the boot process of the web application, and only accessible to who has access to the server.
+This "issue" token is created during the deploy process of the web application, and only accessible to who has access to the server.
 It is used to issue other tokens (e.g. read and write tokens).
 (Side note, if the application is running in local environment it's easier to run the task "pgInsertReadToken")

 ## Issue Endpoint Request

-PUT /issueToken
+POST /issueToken
 Host: example.com
 Authorization: Bearer (issue token)
 Content-Type: application/json